Recent News and Events

-11.28.17 Ronald Rael presents a Keynote lecture at Texas A&M Laredo on Borderwall as Architecture.
+11.28.17 Ronald Rael presents a Keynote lecture at Texas A&M International University, Laredo on Borderwall as Architecture.

 11.14.17 Ronald Rael will be discussing Borderwall as Architecture at the Harvard Graduate School of Design.